Analysing Multiscale Clusterings with Persistent Homology: Mathematical Links of MCF to Other Filtrations

+It is illustrative to examine the MCF of the strictly hierarchical case.
+For that purpose, we study the properties of matrix of first contacts $D_\theta$ defined in Equation~\eqref{eq:adjacency_CAG}.
+To simplify our notation, if $\theta$ is clear from the context, we drop it and write $D$ instead of $D_\theta$.

-The adjacency matrix $A$ is symmetric with diagonal values given by $t_1$, and so it fulfills the properties of a \textit{dissimilarity measure} ($A_{xx}\le A_{xy}=A_{yx}$ for all $x,y\in X$)~\cite{chazalPersistenceStabilityGeometric2014}.
-In the case of hierarchical clustering, $A$ also fulfills the strong trangle-inequality ($A_{xz}\le\max(A_{xy},A_{yz})$ for all $x,y,z\in X$) and is in fact equivalent to the ultrametric associated to the dendrogram of the sequence of partitions defined by Carlsson and Mémoli~\cite{carlssonCharacterizationStabilityConvergence2010}.
-In the case of a non-hierarchical sequence however, $A$ does not even fulfill the standard triangle inequality in general.
+Recall from Equation~\eqref{eq:adjacency_CAG} that the element $D_{xy}\ge t_1$ is the first scale at which two points $x,y\in X$ become part of the same cluster in $\theta$.
+The matrix $D$ is symmetric with $t_1$ on the diagonal and fulfils the properties of a \textit{dissimilarity measure} ($D_{xx}\le D_{xy}=D_{yx}$ for all $x,y\in X$)~\cite[p.
+10]{chazalPersistenceStabilityGeometric2014}.
+In the case of hierarchical clustering, $D$ fulfils the strong triangle-inequality ($D_{xz}\le\max(D_{xy},D_{yz})$ for all $x,y,z\in X$) because merged points never separate and $D$ thus defines an ultrametric on $X$, see \cite[Lemma 10]{carlssonCharacterizationStabilityConvergence2010}.
+In the case of a non-hierarchical sequence, $D$ does not even fulfil the standard triangle inequality in general because merged points can separate again.

-We can define a simplicial complex $L^t$, $t\ge t_1$, given by the clique complex of the thresholded CAG $G_t=(V,E_t)$, which only contains edges $\{x,y\}\in E_t\subseteq E$ with $A_{xy}\le t$, see Section~\ref{sec:background_ph}.
-The clique complex filtration $\mathcal{L}=(L^t)_{t\ge t_1}$ guarantees the stability of persistence diagrams because $A$ is a dissimilarity measure~\cite{chazalPersistenceStabilityGeometric2014}.
-However, $\mathcal{L}$ is not equivalent to the MCF $\mathcal{M}$ and leads to a different persistence module as one can see from our running example.
+Let us define a simplicial complex $L^t$, $t\ge t_1$, as the clique complex of the thresholded \textit{cluster assignment graph} (CAG) $G_t=(X,E_t)$ with undirected edges see Equation~\eqref{eq:clique_filtration}.
+The clique complex filtration $\mathcal{L}=(L^t)_{t\ge t_1}$ guarantees the stability of PDs because $D$ is a dissimilarity measure~\cite[p.
+10]{chazalPersistenceStabilityGeometric2014}.
+However, note that $\mathcal{L}$ is 2-determined, in contrast to the MCF (Remark~\ref{rem:2-determined}) and not equivalent to the MCF $\mathcal{M}$ in general.